Classifier or Prompt: A Case Study on Legal Requirements Traceability: Conclusion

-\textbf{Authors Contributions} Romina Etezadi: Conceptualization, Investigation, Formal analysis, Software, Writing - original draft.
-Sallam Abualhaija: Conceptualization, Investigation, Data Curation, Formal analysis, Writing - original draft \& review \& editing.
-Chetan Arora: Conceptualization, Investigation, Data Curation, Formal analysis, Writing - review \& editing.
-Lionel Briand: Conceptualization, Investigation, Formal analysis, Supervision, Writing - review \& editing, Funding acquisition. \textbf{Funding} This work is supported by the H2020 COSMOS European project, grant agreement No. 957254, NSERC of Canada under the Discovery and CRC programs, the Research Ireland grant 13/RC/2094-2, and the Luxembourg National Research Fund under grant number C23\allowbreak/IS\allowbreak/17958091\allowbreak/PLAITO.
-It is part of a collaborative research program between the University of Ottawa’s Nanda laboratory and the SnT centre at the University of Luxembourg. \textbf{Conflict of Interest} The authors declared that they have no conflict of interest. \textbf{Ethical Approval} Not applicable. \textbf{Informed Consent} Not applicable. \textbf{Clinical Trial Number} Not applicable.
+\sectopic{Acknowledgement. } This work is supported by the H2020 COSMOS European project, grant agreement No. 957254, NSERC of Canada under the Discovery and CRC programs, the Research Ireland grant 13/RC/2094-2, the Luxembourg National Research Fund under grant numbers C23\allowbreak/IS\allowbreak/17958091\allowbreak/PLAITO and NCER22/IS/16570468/NCER-FT.
+It is part of a collaborative research program between the University of Ottawa’s Nanda laboratory and the SnT centre at the University of Luxembourg.